 What the guitar did to make you forget about your miseries the morphine did it better.
 It paved new escape roots, the habit you had captured long ago.
 Your escape into freedom.
 So you thought, but you were still caged, in the prison of your mind.

 Sold your soul to gain the world, for what profit?

 You failed to notice that you were getting hooked.
 Trouble is when it weathered off dissatisfaction hit hard.
 Like right now.
 Only then could you see how empty you were.
 For a fact you were dead inside.
 You smiled and laughed in public but inside there was void.
 For what?
 You wince at the thought of attention.
 Now what you need is to disappear.
 Just to go away without a trace.

 At times you remember her, the stranger.
 The last meeting did not go as planned.
 You had expected she would recognize you like the rest of them, jump at you, steal a selfie without even asking for it.
 You wouldn’t have minded, you face was all over now.
 But she did neither.

 Pleasure to meet, she had said.
 No asking for you to play.
 No cheery grins.
 Then it hits you.
 She was different in her own way.
 Maybe she had reservations towards people like you.
 Maybe she had cared for your hustles but just didn’t want to show you upfront.
 Maybe she needed time.
 Perhaps it was up to you to care for yourself.
 Care enough to love you as you.
 And get the sense not to expect so much from a stranger.

-Would she have like you the way you are or would she have wanted a rock star that was dead on the inside?
+Would she have liked you the way you were or would she have wanted a dead-on-the-inside-rockstar?
 Did you even enjoy life?
 Was this the best you could give her?
 You should have known better.